dnlzrgz/lazyfeed/README.md

 # If set to true, items will be marked as read without asking for confirmation.
 ask_before_marking_as_read = false

+# If set to true, displays posts marked as read in the current session.
+show_read = false

 [client]
 # Maximum times (in seconds) to wait for all request operations.
 timeout = 300